Trustworthy-Software/Quatrain/README.md

 * validate_hypothesis: investigating the semantic similarity between the bug report and patch descriptions.
 * predict_leave1out_10group: 10-group cross validation to evaluate the performance of approaches.
 Parameters as follows:
   1. algorithm: QA NLP model
-  2. comparison: '' for RQ1 and RQ2.1.
-'ASE','BATS','PATCHSIM' for RQ3.
+  2. comparison: '','ASE','BATS','PATCHSIM'.
-  3. Sanity: False or True. check sanity for RQ2.2
+  3. sanity: False or True. check sanity.
-  4. QualityOfMessage: quality of input for RQ2.3
+  4. qualityOfMessage: False or True. quality of input.